 — Dimensions: 21.65 inches W x 27.5 inches H x 21.65 inches D

 — Manual lift

 — Easy to move to different rooms

 If you’re considering a standing desk but stuck on the fact that it can be a big investment, then this under-$100 option is a great place to start.
 The Siducal desk, which comes in both black and white with a wood top, has two tiers and can be manually adjusted to anywhere from 27.5 inches to just over 43 inches.
 It offers lots of flexibility in terms of space and set-up, with the ability to either keep the tiers at the same height or stagger them.
 And if you do stagger them, the second tier can tilt 45 degrees — a nice touch for virtual meetings or Zoom presentations when you have notes in front of you.

 Because it’s on wheels and can move from place to place, this desk is great if you don’t have a traditional office space (either at home or at work).
 And the small footprint of the desk — just about 22 inches — is a plus for apartment or cubicle dwellers.

-Things to Consider Before Buying a Standing Desk
+Things to Consider Before Buying the Best Standing Desks